expertflow/cx-audit-logger/README.md

 # EFCX JSON Logger

 EFCX JSON Logger is a lightweight, framework-agnostic audit logging library that produces structured JSON-formatted logs for enhanced log analysis and monitoring.
-This library was developed for Expert Flow's CIM project to standardize audit logging across services.
+This library was developed for ExpertFlow's CIM project to standardize audit logging across services.

 ## Features